 The closure was also the result of concerns expressed by some visitors about other visitors demonstrating lack of physical distancing and inappropriate large gatherings along the Sanctuary trails.

-Now that we are open again, it will be very important to us that visitors feel that their concerns about potential exposure to Covid-19 from other visitors are recognized.
-Some visitors may be drawn here as a destination with their friends and family, others may be here specifically to avoided crowded conditions and to keep away from all other people.
+Now that we are open again, even though Covid concerns appear to be easing, it is still important to us that visitors feel that concerns about potential exposure are recognized.
+Some visitors may be drawn here as a destination with their friends and family, but others may be here specifically to avoided crowded conditions and to keep away from other people.

-Our Covid-19 Safety protocols are followed by staff, but we also depend upon all of our visitors to do their part.
-Please remember physical distancing rules and the original Covid-19 catch-phrases from Dr. Bonnie Henry when dealing with others at our facility.
+We depend on our visitors to keep this in mind and remember physical distancing rules and the original Covid-19 catch-phrases from Dr. Bonnie Henry when dealing with others at our facility.
 Be Kind.
 Be Calm.
 Be Safe.

-Please read the following document and acknowledge the following terms and conditions for visiting the Sanctuary in 2021.
+Please read and acknowledge the following terms and conditions for visiting the Sanctuary in 2021.

 Current Terms and Conditions for Visiting the Sanctuary

 Recognize the contagious nature of the Covid-19 virus in that: